-Barokas PR office kitchens are filled weekly with coffee/tea, healthy snacks and a little junk food to satisfy those afternoon cravings.
+Barokas Communications office kitchens are filled weekly with coffee/tea, healthy snacks and a little junk food to satisfy those afternoon cravings.

 We paws-itively love our pets!
-Furry (and sometimes feathered) friends are a staple at Barokas PR.
+Furry (and sometimes feathered) friends are a staple at Barokas Communications.
 Just ask Mack, our Chief Mascot.